-Being an international education advocate and a long-time employee at the University Studies Abroad Consortium (USAC), I blog about my experiences studying abroad and the opportunities it gave me.
-USAC has a blog website, https://blog.usac.edu/, that re-posts content from students who have or are currently studying abroad.
+Being an international education advocate and a long-time employee at University Studies Abroad Consortium (USAC), I blogged about my experiences studying abroad and the opportunities it gave me.
+USAC has a blog website that reposts content from students who have or are currently studying abroad.
 USAC has featured four of my blog posts on their website, “Dragonstone?”
 “Home Means Nevada,” “Buen Camino!” and “Post Study Abroad Feels” to help promote USAC and offer tips to students who are planning on studying abroad.
-The blog can be really helpful for students with pre-departure nerves.